Marketing forCriminal Defense Lawyers

 The metrics you need to measure will depend on the marketing strategy used, but here are some good examples:

-By tacking the right metrics using Google Analytics and other tools, you can adjust campaigns or halt them and invest time and money into the highest-conversion channels.
+By tracking the right metrics using Google Analytics and other tools, you can adjust campaigns or halt them and invest time and money into the highest-conversion channels.

 Get more leads with internet marketing for criminal defense lawyers

-With a carefully planned and executed internet marketing strategy, you can get your law firm in front of the right people at the right time.
+With a carefully planned and executed digital marketing strategy, you can get your criminal defense law firm in front of the right people at the right time and cut through the fierce competition.